SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-13-jnj-thrombosis-pause.md

   that health care in the US is crazy: why yes; yes, are correct in that conclusion.
 - The precipitating event was noticing CSVT (like the AZ/OX thromboses in Europe) in 6 women, aged 18-48.
-There had been 6.8 million JnJ doses given at that point, so we're talking about a rare event:
+There had been 6.8 million JnJ doses given at that point, so we're talking about a rare event (as in rarer than 1 in a million):
 $$
 \begin{align*}
   d/dt \Pr(\mathrm{thrombosis.death} | \mathrm{vax}) & = (6/\mathrm{fortnight}) / 6.8 \times 10^{+6} \\